andrew/ultimate-awesome/README.md

 - [awesome-arma3](https://github.com/veteran29/awesome-arma3) - Curated list of awesome Arma 3 missions and addons.
 - [awesome-mamba-in-vision](https://github.com/vgthengane/awesome-mamba-in-vision) - List of papers related to State Space Models (Mamba) in Vision.
 - [Awesome-Multi-Modal-Dialog](https://github.com/Yuco-Z/Awesome-Multi-Modal-Dialog) - [Paperlist] Awesome paper list of multimodal dialog, including methods, datasets and metrics.
-- [awesome-pda](https://github.com/zhengqigao/awesome-pda) - A collection of papers in the area of photonic design automation.
 - [Awesome-Video-LLMs](https://github.com/zyayoung/Awesome-Video-LLMs) - Explore VLM-Eval, a framework for evaluating Video Large Language Models, enhancing your video analysis with cutting-edge AI technology.
 - [awesome-iOS-security-tools](https://github.com/0xdad0/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [Awesome-Gemini-Apps](https://github.com/AbdooMohamedd/Awesome-Gemini-Apps) - A curated list of projects powered by the Google Gemini API.
 Explore innovative applications and ideas from the Gemini API competition that showcase the capabilities of Gemini technology.